modalitysystems/modalitysoftware-docs/TWAPerformance/TAC-comparison.md

 #### Total Meetings

 If you sum this column, you end up with a number that doesnt correspond with any number in the headlines.
+It does not match TWA Performance.

 #### Meetings Organised

 If you sum this column, you get the Meetings Organised number from the headlines above (or very close to).
 You don't get what we believe is the correct number (scheduled + adhoc).
 Therefore, it is not known what this number actually represents.
+It does not match TWA Performance.
 Please see below for "Meetings Organised Scheduled + Meetings Organised Adhoc" for what we believe is the true meetings organised count.

 #### Meetings Organised Scheduled